 “It’s just something I’ve always been interested in,” says Eugene.
 “When I was a kid I used to turn in used cans for cash, but it took hundreds of Coke cans just to make enough to support my baseball card habit.
 The profit margin was unacceptable.”
 Eugene explains that he had to come up with a more efficient business model.

 “Garbage is everyone’s business.
 I just thought it would make more sense to treat it as an input to a process, rather than a by-product.”
 This led to Eugene’s first patent, for a machine that extracts the main ingredient in formaldehyde from the rinds of common vegetables.

 “It was simple,” says the inventor.
 “By introducing a mono-nucleic derivative into a saline bath, the rinds’ molecular structure is excited, causing covalent bonds to form almost instantly.”
 Eugene says the result is a frothy mix that spells profit.

 “The industry is always looking for new sources of formaldehyde,” he says.
 “The whole rind idea just seemed like the most obvious approach.
 I can’t believe no one else ever came up with it.”

-In his most recent effort, Eugene has hit a snag.
+With the garbage business now running full tilt, Eugene has turned his attention to another environmental effort, but it has hit a snag.
 When asked about this he laughs it off, but it is obviously a source of some irritation.

 “When I applied for a patent for my corn husk-based tractor emissions filter, the U.S. Patent office was skeptical,” says Eugene.
 “But I showed them.
 It took five months to get there, and I had to drive all the way on back roads, but my tractor made it all the way to Washington, D.C., and with less than half the pollution from similar tractors.”